squid-cache/squid-cache.github.io/Features/Redirectors.rst

 Also, check for coredump files from the redirector program (see [[SquidFaq/TroubleShooting]] to define where).

+=== unexpected reply on channel ... ===

+Your Squid is configured to use concurrency but the helper is either no supporting it or sending back broken replies.

+If the channel mentioned contains '''-1''' the helper does not support concurrency.

+If the channel mentioned is from a redirector and has a large number ending in 301, 302 etc. The helper does not support concurrency.

+NP: URL re-writers that do not support concurrency simply fail to do any re-writing.

+SOLUTION: Configure concurrency to '''1''' for that helper.

-== Redirector interface is broken re IDENT values ==
+=== Redirector interface is broken re IDENT values ===

-''I added a redirctor consisting of''
+''I added a redirector consisting of''
 {{{
 #! /bin/sh
 /usr/bin/tee /tmp/squid.log